 Lychee seeds dry out and lose their viability in a matter of days and should be planted as soon as possible.
-Fill a 6-inch pot with moist, rich growing medium and sow a single seed at a depth of 1 inch (2.5 cm.).
+Fill a 6-inch (15 cm.) pot with moist, rich growing medium and sow a single seed at a depth of 1 inch (2.5 cm.).
 Keep the pot moist and warm (between 75 and 90 F., or 24 and 32 C.).

 Lychee seed germination usually takes between one and four weeks.
 Once the seedling has emerged, move it to a spot that receives partial sun.
-Over the course of the first year, the plant will grow vigorously to 7 or 8 inches (18-20 cm.) in height.
+Over the course of the first year, the plant will grow vigorously to 7 or 8 inches (18 or 20 cm.) in height.
 After this, however, growth will slow down.
 Transplant it to a larger pot and be patient – growth should pick up again in a couple of years.